apify/apify-docs/sources/academy/platform/getting_started/creating_actors.md

 By clicking **Use this template** button you will create the Actor in Apify Console and you will be moved to the **Code** tab with the [Web IDE](/platform/actors/development/quick-start/web-ide) where you can see the code of the template and start editing it.

-> The Web IDE is a great tool for developing your Actor directly on the Apify Console without the need to install or use any other software.
+> The Web IDE is a great tool for developing your Actor directly in Apify Console without the need to install or use any other software.

 ![Web IDE](./images/create-actor-web-ide.png)